tbensky/npct/README.md

 * You could be the 1 person someone else just infected, or you could be the 0.15 person to be infected (0.15=15% chance of becoming infected, or if the sick person gets around 6 more people (1/.15 is about 7...you + 6 others), odds are one of you will get infected.

-* You may now consider:
+* You may now consider some form of quarantine for yourself:

 	1. Wearing a mask any time you are around any other people (including those you live with, inside of your home).